Just another Cubs-Sox game as Anthony Rizzo, John Lackey jaw in dugout

 “I sat down and heard something,” catcher Willson Contreras said, “but I didn’t hear clearly so I don’t know what happened there.”

 Lackey spoke to the media before word of the incident spread to those who weren’t watching the broadcast, and he had left the clubhouse before he could be asked about it later.
 Rizzo made an uncharacteristically quick postgame exit and was unavailable.
 Not that it seemed to rise to a level of seriousness beyond another curious snapshot from the crosstown rivalry.

-And given Lackey’s propensity for game-day crabbiness it might have been little more than Lackey blowing off steam after the aggravation of giving up the big hit to the pitcher.
+And given Lackey’s propensity for game-day crabbiness, it might have been little more than Lackey blowing off steam after the aggravation of giving up the big hit to the pitcher.

 Regardless, this stuff was Big Z Light compared to past Cubs-Sox antics — including Cubs catcher Barrett punching Sox catcher Pierzynski in 2006 and Cubs pitcher Zambrano getting in a shoving match with Cubs first baseman Lee in the dugout in 2010.